DougTheDruid/SoT-ESP-Framework/README.md

 This framework was designed _prior_ to the addition of EAC to SoT.
 That being said, much of this code is still functional if you can bypass EAC.
-If you are looking to get this framework working on Linux, you will need to update the drawing engine away from pyglet, and update the memory reading logic to utilize `/proc/<pid>/mem` & `/proc/<pid>/maps`. https://github.com/XRadius/project-tanya is a great resources for understanding linux-based hacks.
-Other hardware attacks can be effective when using a modified version of this framework to update things like an external radar.
+If you are looking to get this framework working on Linux, you will need to update the drawing engine away from pyglet (or wait until they add better linux/transparency support), and update the memory reading logic to utilize `/proc/<pid>/mem` & `/proc/<pid>/maps`. https://github.com/XRadius/project-tanya is a great resources for understanding linux-based hacks; step 1 and 2 will work excellent for a flatpak steam environment, step 3 will break EAC for linux as far as I can tell.
+Other hardware attacks can be effective if you modify the framework to create/update something like an external radar (DMA).

 If you are looking for a mechanism to bypass EAC, please do not reach out.
 If you _have a working bypass mechanism_ and need help understanding options to utilize this framework, I'm happy to bounce ideas around.
-Theit p remainder of this readme is semi-deprecated pending that bypass.
+The remainder of this readme is semi-deprecated pending a workaround.

 :warning: :warning: :warning: